 Nicotine products are available over the counter from pharmacists and some are available at supermarkets.
 Nicotine patches are now available at a reduced cost through the Pharmaceutical Benefits Scheme (PBS).
 See your doctor for a prescription.

 Prescription drugs for quitting smoking

-The prescription medications buproprion and varenicline can also reduce some nicotine withdrawal symptoms.
+The prescription medications buproprion (brand name Zyban) and varenicline (brand name Champix) can also reduce some nicotine withdrawal symptoms.
 Together with counselling, these medications can increase your chances of stopping smoking.
-They are approved by the PBS.
-They must be prescribed by your doctor as they are not suitable for everyone and can trigger strong side effects in a small number of people.
+They are approved by the PBS, and must be prescribed by your doctor as they are not suitable for everyone and can trigger strong side effects in a small number of people.